meltingmettle/MerlinsCrystalBall/README.md

 https://www.amazon.com/Resistance-Avalon-Social-Deduction-Game/dp/B009SAAV0C

 10 Player compatibility only.
 For now, votes on propsed teams that don't pass are ignored, although they are a key part of the game.
 Right now I'm adding snippet "plays" which can be taken into account, and adding objects for players, teams, and missions.
-Working on adding Troll-compensators and a a Percival portal.
+Working on adding Troll-compensators and a Percival portal.

 With a neural network in progress, we are using a primitive means of analysis to discern patterns and predict future activity.